 Illegal Search and Seizure

-Law enforcement may make procedural errors violating an individual’s Fourth Amendment rights under the Constitution.
-The defense team at Combs Waterkotte always has your rights, your future, and your best interests in mind in Greene County, MO.
-If evidence was seized illegally, your Greene County, MO child pornography defense lawyer will argue its inadmissibility.
+Law enforcement often makes procedural errors, violating an individual’s Fourth Amendment rights under the Constitution.
+The Combs Waterkotte defense team is vigilant in protecting your rights, future, and best interests.
+Law enforcement can occasionally push the limits on getting a warrant or may search beyond the scope of said warrant.
+If evidence against you was seized illegally, your child pornography defense lawyer will argue it is inadmissible.

 Entrapment